1 PIS group

 On the right you can find the area to define routes.
 The list entries describe the route and their attributes a bit.
 At first there is written the line number (with special chars) and the route code, followed by the start stop and the last stop as well as the listing of the stop between start and end.

 Every route has two codes for its classification.
-On the one hand you've got the line number and on the other hand you've got the route code.
+On the one hand you've got the line number and on the other hand you've got the route code (between 1 and 65535).
 The route code might not be unique, because you explicit name a line number.
 So each line has "their" route 1 and route 2 and so on.
 The next information is the foloowing route, if there is no line number set, LOTUS implies, that the line number doesn't change.
 If the line number/route combination can be found, the texfields will appear in bold, otherwise they appear in italic.

 The next part are the special chars code, which will be set automatically, when the route is selected.
 To set te code you chose the special char from the list in the middle and click on the angled arrow.
 The code will be applied and displayed.
 Using the score through circle you delete the special char.
 The line number will be displayed normal.